Unintendedsideeffects/Adventurous-Syntax-Black/README.md

 # Adventurous Syntax black theme

-A black Atom theme using common colours often seen in the cult series **Adventure Time**.
+A black vscode (originally Atom) theme using common colours often seen in the cult series **Adventure Time**.

 This theme is a black version of my favorite theme of all time.